kpegion/Pangeo-at-AOES/docs/source/get-involved.rst

    https://github.com/kpegion/Pangeo-at-AOES
    Click on Pull requests and create a new one with your branch.
    This will notify me that you have additions or updates for the repository.

+.. note:: Need help to Contribute?
+   Want to contribute to the repository, but feeling unsure about it?
+Contriibutions from all of AOES are welcome!
+   Contact Kathy and I will help you get started as a contributor.